eea/eea.translations/README.rst

 **Important note**

-In order to be able to successfully run tools/translate-check-i18ndude.sh the PT files that generates XML/RSS must be temporarily altered (more [details](http://trac.plumi.org/ticket/221)).
+In order to be able to successfully run tools/translate-check-i18ndude.sh the PT files that generates XML/RSS must be temporarily altered (more `details <http://trac.plumi.org/ticket/221>`_).

 Right now there are 2 templates that will generate errors: